 EPIC Museum is located at a lovely CHQ Building with many co-working spaces, tech offices and restaurants.
-We were there during the lunch time and I really liked it.
-Many people that are working there were having a lunch at a same time as we did.
+We were there during the lunchtime, and I really liked it.
+Many people that are working there were having lunch at the same time as we did.
 It has such a great atmosphere with so many young people around.
 I almost felt like the new Facebook founder was sitting at the same restaurant.
 It’s really a cool and vibrant place.

 *TIP: Get your ticket for the EPIC Museum on line before your visit (click on a link here).

 Dublin is filled with public statues.
 One of the most intriguing for me was The Famine Memorial in front of the EPIC Museum.
 Designed by Irish sculptor Rowan Gillespie in 1997, the statues commemorate the Great Famine of the mid-19th Century.
 Approximately one million people died during that time in Ireland.
 And a million more emigrated from the country during it.
 It’s such a sad part of Irish history…

 We’ve taken a walk next to the River Liffey in the afternoon.
 I’ve enjoyed so much seeing all those different architectural styles on our way.
 Once again, Dublin has it all, from the historicist 19th Century architecture to industrial brick warehouses until some very modern buildings.

 One of the last things on that day was a visit to the famous Guinness Storehouse.
 I really liked the part of the exhibition about the Guinness commercials.
 The rest of the exhibition was dedicated to the way they’re producing the beer.
 So, if you’re not really interested in it, it could be a bit boring, I think.
 However, I definitely liked the roof-top bar where we had a pint of Guinness.
 There is a beautiful view of Dublin from there and that Guinness was one of the best I ever had.